hashin/jekyll-now/_posts/2018-07-10-where-did-freedom-and-liberty-come-from.markdown

 ---
 layout: post
-title:  Quora answer.
+title: >-
+  Where did the American ideals of Liberty, Equality and unalienable rights come from?
-image: 'link'
+image: link
 date: '2018-07-10 10:51:39'
 published: true
 ---